WindowsMeosu/changelogs/index.md

 #### 10/09/2022
 * publish site
 * added little/slight information about current projects (meerkat and peppypedia)
+## peppypedia-ver 0.2.7.1
+#### Open Beta-Alpha
+#### idkwhatdate - 12/11/2022
+* I stuff updates okay? do I need to make a whole list? that's over 50 items and you expect me to make a list? if that's the case you are completely delusional.
 ## peppypedia ver 0.2.6.9-0.2.7.0 (0.2.6-2.7.0)
 #### Open Beta-Alpha
 * stuff(lazy explaination)